 This might be what your organization needs help with, but it probably won’t be.
-So, instead seek to apply what you’ve learned to the things that will make the biggest positive business impact not by systematically working through what you’ve learned.
+So, instead seek to apply what you’ve learned from your ITIL qualification to the things that will make the biggest positive business impact not by systematically working through what you’ve learned.

 7. Don’t try to create change in a vacuum

 You might want to use what you’ve learned (on your ITIL course) as soon as you’re back in the office.
 This is fine, but don’t try to “go it alone.”
 Instead, involve and benefit from the experiences of others.
 If only to prevent wheel reinvention.

 So, network with the other students after the course, collaborate with like-minded colleagues, seek out your ITSM-tool vendor’s customer successes, or find other avenues for building on your ITIL learning with real-life success stories.

 8. Stay grounded about what your ITIL qualification means and is worth

 It might be a sought-after IT qualification, but it doesn’t make you an ITIL expert.
 Hopefully, that will come in time (and perhaps with additional exams).

 So, don’t assume that you know everything, and can do everything.
 Plus, don’t be afraid to lean on more experienced colleagues for advice and help.